-Child-centered play is basically what it sounds like: time that you set aside for your child to be in control.
+Child-centred play is basically what it sounds like: time that you set aside for your child to be in control.
 You let them decide what activity they’d like to do, then give them your undivided attention and encouragement.
 You follow their needs during play, letting them run the show rather than telling them what to do, suggesting activities or asking questions.

-If your son or daughter likes to be in charge and rule the roost (aka they boss other kids around), child-centered learning will be particularly beneficial for them.
+If your son or daughter likes to be in charge and rule the roost (aka they boss other kids around), child-centred learning will be particularly beneficial for them.
 It puts them in the driver's seat and gives them a set time and place that they’re in charge, so they’re less likely to be bossy with parents, peers and siblings.

 So how does it work?

 Quality time with your child is about giving them your full attention, and letting them choose how to spend the time with you.
 Maybe you’re not used to letting go of control.
 That’s okay, it’s not for too long and it’s definitely not designed to let them run amok.
 Experts suggest avoiding video games, toy guns or swords, and anything that could turn into rough or aggressive play – that’s not what this time is for.

 Set aside around five to ten minutes per day (per child) for one-on-one time.
 You can call it ‘Special Time’! or ‘Dad/Mum Time’, whatever works.)
 Let your child choose from several age-appropriate activities (see some ideas below).
 Then just follow their lead.

 Here are some directions for how to do this effectively: